 Today it is common for people to spend more money when they use their credit card to make purchases.
 Especially when you don’t have to leave your couch to buy groceries, a new book or even a pizza for dinner.
-You just enter your card information into an app on your smartphone and boom, purchase completed.
-Contactless payments are also becoming increasingly popular as a safe, convenient, touch-free option.

 Why do our brains think it's easier to use a credit card than cash?
 Because we aren't making an in-the-moment transaction of handing someone money, we are “borrowing” money with the intention of paying a bill later.
 However, it's important to treat swiping your credit card as a real transaction, and only make purchases with a card that you know you can pay back in a reasonable amount of time.
 While that may be our intention, many of us find ourselves with a sizable amount of debt on our credit cards, especially after the holidays.